GoesToEleven/golang-web-dev/022_hands-on/02/01_hands-on/README.md

 Now write a response back on the connection.

-Use io.WriteString to write this response: I see you connected.
+Use io.WriteString to write the response: I see you connected.

 Remember to close the connection.

-Once you have all of that working, run your TCP server and from test it from telnet (telnet localhost 8080).
+Once you have all of that working, run your TCP server and test it from telnet (telnet localhost 8080).